Sumit6258/Voting_App/README.md

 The design and implementation of a blockchain- based electronic voting system.
 Our focus will be on developing a secure and decentralized network of nodes for electronic voting, equipped with cryptographic and non-repudiation mechanisms.
 This solution aims to provide end-to-end verification while safeguarding the integrity of the voting process.

-> This is also my 7th semester Major Project
+> This is also my Final semester Major Project

 ## Setting up the development environment